quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 The requirement that all packets have to be acknowleged at least once, as stated in {{Section 13.2.1 of QUIC-TRANSPORT}} is not affected by this extension.
-However, as discussed in {{Section 13.2.4}} this does not guarantee that every acknowledgment is seen by the sender before it is no longer included in the ACK frame.
+However, as discussed in {{Section 13.2.4 of QUIC-TRANSPORT}} this does not guarantee that every acknowledgment is seen by the sender before it is no longer included in the ACK frame.
 Therefore when a larger ack delay is used, the effect of lost or re-ordered packets with ACK frames must be considered